gabrieltwallin/gabrieltwallin.github.io/_pages/about.md

 * model-based clustering and classification,
 * change-point detection for latent factor models.

+Please see the Research showcase page for some examples of my research.

 If you are a student interested in pursuing a PhD under my supervision, please feel free to send me an [email](mailto:g.wallin@lancaster.ac.uk).